rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Water content regulation/Process of osmoregulation.md

 #### Fall in water potential of blood
 - <span style="color: skyblue">Osmoreceptors</span> in the <span style="color: violet">hypothalamus</span> detect a fall in water potential in blood, and <u>signals</u> the <span style="color: skyblue">pituitary gland</span> to <u>release more ADH</u>.
 - The level of ADH in blood increases.
-	- The <span style="color: lightgreen">walls of the collecting ducts to become more permeable to water</span>.
+	- The <span style="color: lightgreen">walls of the collecting ducts become more permeable to water</span>.
 	- A <span style="color: lightgreen"><u>larger proportion</u> of water is reabsorbed</span> into the blood by [[osmosis]].
 	- A <span style="color: lightgreen"><u>smaller volume</u></span> of <span style="color: lightgreen"><u>concentrated</u> urine</span> is formed.
 - The <span style="color: violet">hypothalamus</span> <u>stimulates the 'thirst centre'</u> in the brain, so the person feel thirsty and drink water.